mneri/rice.js/README.md

-libirc-client - A minimalistic IRC library for building IRC clients
+libirc-client - A complete IRC library for building IRC clients
 ======
-libirc-client is a minimalistic libray for building IRC clients, bots and bouncers in Node.js.
+libirc-client is a complete libray for building IRC clients, bots and bouncers in Node.js.
-It provides only basic IRC functionalities: connect, disconnect, send and receive messages.
+It provides basic IRC functionalities: connect, disconnect, send and receive messages.

 Basic Usage
 ======